 - Pleasant Valley

 - West Greenville

 - White Horse Road

-Critical properties in other neighborhoods across Greenville County may also be considered for land-banking, particularly when they might serve as a catalyst in a broader re-development or affordable housing strategy in the future.
+Critical properties in other neighborhoods across Greenville County may also be considered for land preservation, particularly when they might serve as a catalyst in a broader re-development or affordable housing strategy in the future.